s3-orchestrator

 func (m *BackendManager) SetIntegrityConfig(cfg *config.IntegrityConfig)

 SetIntegrityConfig atomically stores the integrity configuration.
-The scrubber’s own SetConfig is invoked separately by the caller (serve) since the scrubber is a top-level DI service after #676 B.
+The scrubber’s own SetConfig is invoked separately by the caller (serve) because the scrubber is resolved through DI rather than held on the manager.

 func (*BackendManager) SetLifecycleConfig